rpcinfo(8) — Linux manual page

 host.

-host using TCP, and report whether a response was received.
+specified host using TCP, and report whether a response

-host using UDP, and report whether a response was received.
+specified host using UDP, and report whether a response

 EXAMPLES top